Apple iPhone 15 Pro Max preview: Action man | Expert Reviews

 As usual, the top-end iPhone models are where you’ll find the biggest upgrades and there are a good amount of them this time around.
 With a new titanium frame, 5x periscope zoom and the introduction of the A17 Pro, the Pro Max is looking to be a formidable smartphone for the year ahead.

-Will these upgrades be worth the extra price?
+Will these upgrades be worth the money?
 Only time will tell, of course, and we’ll be able to deliver our final verdict very soon.
-The iPhone 15 Pro Max, alongside all iPhone models announced at this year’s event, is available to preorder from 15 September, with a release date scheduled for 22 September.
+The iPhone 15 Pro Max, alongside all iPhone models announced at this year’s event, is available to preorder from 15 September, with the release date scheduled for 22 September.